What is a Water Heater Maintenance Checklist?

 During the maintenance, it is crucial to check any manufacturer’s warnings and follow the maintenance checklist intended for your water heater.
 By heeding the warnings and following the recommended steps on the checklist, you can help ensure that the maintenance is done safely and correctly.

-The previously featured water heater maintenance checklist is broken down into 5 steps, these are tasks that can also be observed as water heater maintenance tips:
+The previously featured water heater maintenance checklist is broken down into 5 steps.
+These are tasks that can also be observed as water heater maintenance tips and items that should be included in a water heater maintenance checklist:

 - Turn off the water heater – Prevent scalding and other water heater-related injuries by turning off the heater and allowing the water to cool down overnight before performing the maintenance check.